gollum/gollum/README.md

 ```bash
 $ [sudo] gem install gollum
 ```
+You may first need to install some additional [development packages](https://github.com/gollum/gollum/wiki/Installation) for your OS.

 If you're installing from source, you can use [Bundler][bundler] to pick up all the
 gems: